 Celiac disease also gives you a higher chance of getting certain cancers.
 Not eating gluten can lower this chance.

-Doctors may give you medicines if you have the dermatitis herpetiformis rash.
+Doctors may give you vitamins and minerals to replace any that you've lost.
+Doctors may also give you medicines if you have the dermatitis herpetiformis rash.